Mastercard/flow/doc/src/main/markdown/further.md

 One of the implications of a more complicated interaction structure is that each actor in the system has more outputs in need of assertion: when an actor is provoked with a request it will produce a response, but it will _also_ produce requests to other actors that should be checked against the system model.

-A convenient way to perform this assertion is to capture the downstream requests in a [`Consequests`][Consequests] instance, then provide the captured data to the assertion component by calling [`Assertion.assertConsequests()`][Assertion.assertConsequests(Consequests)].
+A convenient way to perform this assertion is to capture the downstream requests in a [`Consequests`][Consequests] instance, then provide the captured data to the assertion component by calling [`Assertion.assertConsequests()`][Assertion!.assertConsequests(Consequests)].

 You can see this happening in [`BenTest`][BenTest].

 <!-- code_link_start -->

 [Consequests]: ../../../../assert/assert-core/src/main/java/com/mastercard/test/flow/assrt/Consequests.java
-[Assertion.assertConsequests(Consequests)]: ../../../../assert/assert-core/src/main/java/com/mastercard/test/flow/assrt/Assertion.java#L87-L93,87-93
+[Assertion!.assertConsequests(Consequests)]: ../../../../assert/assert-core/src/main/java/com/mastercard/test/flow/assrt/Assertion.java#L107-L113,107-113

 <!-- code_link_end -->